-- A. System Manufacturer (New Application and Recoating): Furnish Owner with written total responsibility Joint and Several Warranty, detailing responsibilities of manufacturer and applicator with regard to warranty requirements (Joint and Several).
-The warranty shall provide that system will be free of defects, water penetration, and chemical damage related to system design, workmanship, or material deficiency, consisting of: - 1.
+- A. System Manufacturer (New Application and Complete System Recoating): Furnish Owner with written total responsibility Joint and Several Warranty, detailing responsibilities of manufacturer and applicator with regard to warranty requirements (Joint and Several).
+Warranty shall provide that system will be free of defects, water penetration and chemical damage related to system design, workmanship or material deficiency, consisting of: - 1.
 Any adhesive or cohesive failures. - 2.
 Spalling surfaces. - 3.
 Weathering. - 4.
-Surface crazing (does not apply to traffic topping protection course). - 5.
+Surface crazing (does not apply to traffic coating protection course). - 5.
 Abrasion or tear failure resulting from normal traffic use. - 6.
-Failure to bridge cracks less than 0.0625 in. or cracks existing at time of traffic topping installation on double tees only. - B. If material surface shows any of defects listed above, supply labor and material to repair all defective areas and to repaint all damaged line stripes. - C. Warranty period shall be a 5 year Joint and Several Warranty commencing with date of acceptance of work. - D. Perform any repair under this warranty at no cost to Owner. - E. Address the following in the terms of the Warranty - 1.
-Length of warranty. - 2.
-Change in value of warranty if any based on length of remaining warranty period. - 3.
-Transferability of warranty. - 4.
-Responsibilities of each party. - 5.
-Notification procedures. - 6.
-Dispute resolution procedures. - 7.
-Limitations of liability for direct and consequential damages. - F. Snowplows, vandalism, studded snow tires and abnormally abrasive maintenance equipment are not normal traffic use and are exempted from warranty.
+Failure to bridge cracks less than 0.0625 in. or cracks existing at time of traffic coating installation on double tees only. - B. If material surface shows any of defects listed above, supply labor and material to repair all defective areas and to repaint all damaged line stripes. - C. Warranty period shall be a 5 year Joint and Several Warranty commencing with date of acceptance of work. - D. Perform any repair under this warranty at no cost to Owner. - E. Address following in terms of Warranty: length of warranty, change in value of warranty, if any, based on length of remaining warranty period, transferability of warranty, responsibilities of each party, notification procedures, dispute resolution procedures, and limitations of liability for direct and consequential damages. - F. Snowplows, vandalism, studded snow tires and abnormally abrasive maintenance equipment are not normal traffic use and are exempted from warranty.